Multi-Functional RIS-Enabled in SAGIN for IoT: A Hybrid Deep Reinforcement Learning Approach with Compressed Twin-Models: System Model and Problem Formulation

 \endgroup Note that $H$ is the Hermitian operation.
-The transmitted signal and the transmit beamforming vector of the $k$-th user served by the $n_c$-th SAGIN node are defined as $x_{n_c,k}$ and $ \mathbf{w}_{n_c,k} \in \mathbb{C}^{N \times 1}$, respectively.
-We define $\delta_{n_c,k}\in\{0,1\}$ as an association indicator indicating user $k$ is served by node $n_c$.
-Therefore, the received signal of the $k$-th user served by the $n_c$-th node can be given by \begingroup \allowdisplaybreaks
+We further notice that perfect channel\textsuperscript{\ref{note1}} is considered based on the existing works focused on RIS-induced channel estimation \cite{ch_1, ch_2}.
+The transmitted signal and the transmit beamforming vector of the $k$-th IoT device served by the $n_c$-th SAGIN node are defined as $x_{n_c,k}$ and $ \mathbf{w}_{n_c,k} \in \mathbb{C}^{N \times 1}$, respectively.
+Since space-aerial nodes are moving, a re-association process is required to maintain reliable signal quality.
+Accordingly, we define the association indicator $\delta_{n_c,k}\in\{0,1\}$, where $\delta_{n_c,k}=1$ if IoT device $k$ is connected to node $n_c$ at layer $c$, and vice versa for $\delta_{n_c,k}=0$.
+The handover overhead is neglected here as it is considerably smaller compared to the minute-scale orbital movement or aerial deployment.
+Therefore, the received signal of the $k$-th IoT device served by the $n_c$-th node can be given by \begingroup \allowdisplaybreaks

 \endgroup where $ n_{n_c,k} \sim \mathcal{CN}(0, \sigma_{n_c,k}^2) $ denotes complex additive white Gaussian noise (AWGN) with noise power $ \sigma_{n_c,k}^2$.
 According to \eqref{r_signal}, the corresponding signal-to-interference-plus-noise ratio (SINR) is given by \begingroup \allowdisplaybreaks